 |12:45 pm – 1:45 pm||365 Days in 60 Minutes: Sector Spotlights

-NN4Y brings participants together from across sectors.
+NN4Y and our members work together with stakeholders from across sectors.
 This plenary is a chance to get up to speed on the initiatives that you want to know about!

 |1:45 pm – 2:00 pm||Break|

 |2:00 pm – 4:00 pm||Federal Agency Roundtable Discussion